captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Coma.
 ---
 ## PETER:
 Sure.
 Coma.
-Brain…  Death.
-Pause…
 ---
+Brain...
+Death.
+---
 ## PETER:
-Maybe we should talk about the things you know the things you talk about at parties like…    How do you know Allison?
+Maybe we should talk about the things
 ---
+you know the things you talk about at parties like...
+---
+How do you know Allison?
+---
 ## LISSETTE:
-I know Allison because Allison was my roommate in college.
+I know Allison because Allison
 ---
+was my roommate in college.
+---
 ## PETER:
-Ah…  Interesting.
+Ah...
+Interesting.
 ---
 ## LISSETTE:
-How do you know Allison.
+How do you know Allison?
 ---
 ## PETER:
 I actually don’t know Allison.
+---
 I crashed the party I don’t know anybody here.
 ---
 ## LISSETTE:
-Oh my god really?
+Oh my God really?
 ---
 ## PETER:
 No I came with Donovan.
 ---
 ## LISSETTE:
 Oh!
-Donovan….
+Donovan...
 ---
 ## PETER:
 Do you dislike Donovan?
-LISETTE
+---
+## LISETTE:
 No!
+---
 Not at all!
+---
+But...
+You were far more
+interesting
+---
-But…  You were far more interesting when you were the guy who crashed the party.
+when you were the guy who crashed the party.
+---
 Now you’re just like whatever you’re.
+---
 Donovan’s plus one.
+---
 Yay Donovan!
+---
 Our friend!
+---
 Yay!
 ---
 ## PETER: